3.9. Module Handling

 [Tip]Tip

-The three Inventor inputs of View3D have certain positions in the scene rendering, i.e. the first input is before LUT and volume renderer, the second between LUT and volume renderer and the third after LUT and volume renderer.
-This can be seen when the Inventor inputs are displayed and the internal network is opened, see next paragraph.
+The three Open Inventor inputs of View3D have certain positions in the scene rendering, i.e., the first input is before LUT and volume renderer, the second between LUT and volume renderer, and the third after LUT and volume renderer.
+This can be seen if the Open Inventor inputs are displayed and the internal network is opened, see next paragraph.

 Depending on the programming, the number of inputs may be dynamically set.
 For example, this is the case for the Switch module.